 Yes.
 I mentioned the crack AND posted a photo specifically to show the crack.
 I have also kindly directed you to a retailer who will sell you a crack-free version for just $199.99!

 “Does it make apple juice?”

-WHAT ARE YOU, FIVE?!
-Even if you’re wanting to make apple juice for your five-year-old, it horrifies me to know that someone who was unable to gather this sort of information from a super-detailed post such as mine has procreated.
+WHAT ARE YOU, FIVE?
+Even if you’re wanting to make apple juice for your five-year-old, it horrifies me to know that someone who was unable to gather this sort of information from a detailed post has procreated.